☛ Rooster and I meet in April 2017. We immediately become lovers.

 ☛ Rooster performs in two short films, shot in Barcelona in June 2017.
 I direct the first one: Don’t Call Me A Dick.
 The second one, Architecture Porn, is directed by Erika Lust, we are co-performers.

 During the preparation of Don’t Call Me A Dick, Rooster is treated with all the professionalism needed for the pre-production of any ethical porn film.
 The scenario of the film is sent to them weeks in advance.
-Rooster confirms in writing and orally that they are comfortable with the sexual acts described.
-They are given an opportunity to talk with Heidi Switch and explain their limits before shooting.
+Rooster confirms in writing and orally that they is comfortable with the sexual acts described.
+They is given an opportunity to talk with Heidi Switch and explain their limits before shooting.
 I make sure they are both happy to perform together.

 Rooster and I meet again in Barcelona, a few days before the shooting of Architecture Porn and Don’t Call Me A Dick.
 Rooster is asking to spend time with me, but I am very busy with the pre-production of my films.
-They come to sleep to my apartment instead of enjoying their hotel room.
+They comes to sleep to my apartment instead of enjoying their hotel room.
 It gives us the opportunity to talk again about what we will do on set of Architecture Porn.

 Rooster and I perform together in Architecture Porn on June 9, 2017.
 We laugh and play, the atmosphere is relaxed and warm.
 During the shooting, each position we perform is previously discussed between us and with the director, Erika Lust, in the presence of the main film crew and of the talent manager.
-A « making-of » precisely documents the shooting.
-After the shooting, Rooster tells me and the crew they are very happy with their experience.
+A « making-of » documents the shooting.
+After the shooting, Rooster tells me and the crew they is very happy with their experience.
 We sleep together the same evening.

-The day before the filming of Don’t Call Me A Dick, Rooster says they are starting to feel a little sick, that they have caught a cold.
+The day before the filming of Don’t Call Me A Dick, Rooster says they is starting to feel a little sick, that they has caught a cold.
 I offer them not to shoot, and to rest to get better instead.
 Bishop Black is OK to perform Rooster’s role in the film, so replacing Rooster does not create any problem at all for us.
 Rooster insists on shooting.

 ☛ I go back to Paris and put an end to our romantic relationship.